intermine/im-docs/docs/get-started/amazon.rst

   you could set up also a few spare ones (20, 21, 8009).

   .. note::
-   You can do this also during step 7, but
-   **you cannot change the security group of an instance after starting it for the first time** (unless you use a VPC instance, see http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html).
+   You can do this also during step 7, but **you cannot change the security group of an instance after starting it for the first time**
-  ..
+   (unless you use a VPC instance, see `User Guide <http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html>`_).

 4. go to the IMAGES/AMI console
 5. set the location on the top header (beside your username) to *US East (N. Virginia)*